Table of Contents

 What Is Invoice Financing?

 Invoice financing is a type of loan that’s made based on the value of your outstanding invoices.
 Lenders who offer invoice financing for small business typically don’t loan the full amount of the invoices, but they do loan a large percentage of their value, helping business owners get enough money to keep their business going until the customers pay their bills.
-Invoice financing is more commonly used by B2B companies rather than companies that deal with individuals.
+This financing method is more commonly used by B2B companies rather than companies that deal with individuals.